-All of the Company's financial liabilities are classified as financial liabilities at amortised cost, with the exception of derivative financial liabilities which are designated in hedge relationships and classified as FVTPL.
+All of the Company's financial liabilities are classified as financial liabilities at amortised cost, with the exception of derivative financial liabilities which are classified as FVTPL.

 Fair value measurement

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.